IV1201-Group-2/application-form-service/README.md

 * The user must be logged in when calling this API
 * The user's JWT token must be included in the `Authorization` header
 * The request body must contain a JSON object with the following structure:
+* The user may only submit one application
+* Only users with the role `applicant` are allowed to submit an application

 ```json
 {